thomas-hervey/microfrontends/docs/getting-started.md

 Explore the Apps and Packages
 -----------------------------

-The Acme Microfrontend application is organized into apps and packages.
+The Microfrontend application is organized into apps and packages.
 Apps are found in the `apps` directory, and packages are found in the `packages` directory.
 Each app and package may have its own README and documentation.

--   Explore the apps in the `apps` directory for individual application documentation.
+-  Each of the `apps` is an independent NextJS application that utilizes one or more packages from `packages`.
--   Explore the packages in the `packages` directory for reusable libraries and components.
+-   Explore the packages in the `packages` directory for reusable libraries and components including a design system, storybook, utils, and application pages.

 Contributing
 ------------

 We welcome contributions from the community!
-If you'd like to contribute to the Acme Microfrontend project, please read our [Contributing Guidelines](https://chat.openai.com/c/docs/contributing.md).
+If you'd like to contribute to the Microfrontend project, please read our [Contributing Guidelines](https://github.com/thomas-hervey/microfrontends/docs/contributing.md).

 License
 -------

 This project is licensed under the MIT License.
-See the [LICENSE](https://chat.openai.com/c/LICENSE) file for details.
+See the [LICENSE](https://github.com/thomas-hervey/microfrontends/LICENSE) file for details.